-Online Learning Criteria Yes?
+Online Learning Criteria - Faculty Online Resource Your Online Course Yes?
 No?
-Comments Your Online Course Course Name: Program Name: Has this course been approved to be taught online/hybrid?
+Comments Course Name: Program Name: Has this course been approved to be taught online/hybrid?
 Did the Department Chair approve and did you use the correct Registrar's course approval form?
+Complete the Faculty Online Learning Readiness to teach online or hybrid Before teaching an online or hybrid course, you should assess your readiness for entering the online learning environment.
+Your appropriate the following questions will entering the online learning environment.
+Your answers to the following questions will help you determine what you need to do to succeed at online teaching.
+Post-survey feedback will also provide you with information on what you can expect from an online course.
 Does this online/hybrid course meet program needs?
 Is there a course already being offered?
-What Learning Management System (LMS) are you using (i.e. Moodle, Culinary, WebAssign, etc.?
+What Learning Management System (LMS) are you using (i.e., Blackboard Ultra , Culinary, Cengage MindTap, WebAssign, etc.?
 Does the course have department support?
 What is your online course cap (for most courses, min. of 15 and max of 25 works well)?
-Online Course Training Have you taken an online/hybrid learning course design training?
+Online Course Training Yes?
+No?
+Comments Have you taken an online/hybrid learning course design training?
 If yes, where?
 If no, when?
 What type of LMS training did you participate?
 When?
 Where?
 Who?
-All faculty have access to two Moodle training courses - Moodle Basics - v3.7 and Advanced Usage of Moodle - v3.7.
-All faculty are automatically enrolled in the two courses.
-Have you created a online training accounts?
-Magna Publications, Online Learning Consortium (OLC), Quality Matters(QM), WCET are an online training resources about best practices and learner needs.
-What online resources do you use?
-What online resources do you need?
-Have you reviewed the Faculty E-Learning resources ?
-Is this online/hybrid course able to be combined with or integrated with other online/hybrid course or other online resources?
-Assessment Needs and Expectations Have you clearly communicated course expectations with your leaners?
-Access, deadlines, communication, participation, interaction, resources, etc. Have you reached out to the Student Learning Coordinator regarding evaluation?
+All faculty have access to two Blackboard training courses - All faculty are automatically enrolled in the twocourses.
+New: Blackboard Ultra training and resources